 The Germans destroyed Beatty’s flagship, the HMS Lion, and also sank HMS Indefatigable and HMS Queen Mary.
 They blew up after German shells hit their ammunition magazines.
 Staring defeat Beatty withdrew until Jellicoe arrived with the main fleet.
 The outgunned Germans retreated to home.
 The British lost 14 ships and had 6000 in casualties, while the Germans lost 11 ships and over 2500 men.
 From then on, the Germans never seriously challenged the British control of the North Sea.
 It also secured for the British control of shipping lanes which ensured Britain put in place a blockade that caused Germany to be defeated in 1918.
 The Battle of Jutland was depicted in several documentaries, most notably by the British Broadcasting Corporation (BBC) in 2016.

 On July 1st, the French and British launched an offensive on Somme, thereby relieving the German pressure on French troops at Verdun.
 The Germans tried to take over Verdun on July 11 and 12 and failed.
-In 1916 autumn the French counter attacked and recaptured Fort Douaumont, and few days later entered Fort Vaux which the Germans had deserted.
+In 1916 autumn the French counter-attacked and recaptured Fort Douaumont, and a few days later entered Fort Vaux which the Germans had deserted.
 From December 15th to 18th, the French attacked and nearly retook territory they had lost since February 21st.
 After the battle ended there were over 700,000 victims - 305,000 dead or missing and about 400,000 wounded on both warring sides.
-Around Verdun fighting continued until 1918 according to Verdun Memorial Museum reports.
-Battle of Verdun’s violence was unprecedented and still resonates as one of the major World War One battles.There have been documentaries made about this battle in modern day.

-Also called the Third Battle of Ypres, the Battle of Passchendaele gained notoriety not only for its many casualties, but also for the widespread mud.
-This battle was fought in Ypres a town along the British lines.
-Field Marshal Douglas Haig longed for a British offensive in Flanders after a warning that a German blockade, would cripple the British war efforts.
+Also called the Third Battle of Ypres, the Battle of Passchendaele gained notoriety not only for its many casualties but also for the widespread mud.
+This battle was fought in Ypres, a town along the British lines.
+Field Marshal Douglas Haig longed for a British offensive in Flanders after a warning that a German blockade would cripple the British war efforts.
 He wanted to get to the Belgian coast and destroy German submarines stationed there.
-The British were further spurred on by success of an attack on the Messines Ridge on June 1917, and its capture.
-The British infantry began attack on the 31st of July at Ypres.
-The constant shelling turned the clay soil and destroyed drainage systems.
+The British were further spurred on by the success of an attack on the Messines Ridge on June 1917, and its capture.
+The British infantry began to attack on the 31st of July at Ypres.
+The constant shelling turned the clay into soil and destroyed drainage systems.
 The left wing of the attack was successful unlike the right wing.
 In the few following days the heaviest rains in 30 years turned the turned the loose soil into mud which clogged rifles, and halted tanks’ movements.
-The depth of this mud made even the horses and men to drown in it.
+Many men and horses drowned in this mud.

 On the 16th of August, British attacks resumed with no results.
 There was a stalemate for a month but when weather improved attacks resumed on 20th September.
 The battles of Menin, Road Ridge and Polygon Wood on 26th September as well as the Battle of Broodseinde on October 4th had the British capture the ridge east of Ypres.
 On November 6 the little of what remained of Passchendaele village was captured by the British and Canadian forces.
 That gave Haig an excuse to halt the offensive and claim victory.
 That despite the fact that Passchendaele was less than five miles beyond where the Haig led offensive had begun.
 The three month battle of Passchendaele had 325,000 British and allied casualties and 260,000 German casualties.